Its-Yayo/its-yayo.github.io/_posts/2023-10-01-How-I-Learned-Flask-In-2-Days-.md

 ---

 ## Intro
 I had to make a web app for a complete architecture project.
-This includes 2 mobile apps made with Kotlin, a fully-functional dynamic web app and an RDS DB instance.
+This include 2 mobile apps made with Kotlin, a fully-functional dynamic web app and an RDS DB instance.
 My team's doing both mobile apps (Yea, I'm not an Android dev lmao), so I focused on making this website.
 I'll say one of the members of my team helped me with the client-side code.
 (Yea, also the ```XMLHttpRequest();``` stuff).
 I was focused more in the server-side code, since I have more experience with it.

 In April 2023, I learnt Express.js, a backend framework to build minimal APIs for Node and JavaScript.
 I wasn't comfortable with it a lot (and not because my professor wasn't teach it well.
 In fact, he is one of the best programming teachers I've ever had) because JavaScript is not a language I really love.
 It's good for basic stuff and for beginners but I'ma say I'd rather use Python or Rust (soooooon).
 Also, I find the fact that I cannot learn so quite a bit at the time I'm surrounded with my fellow extroverts haha.
 I need some space to learn, to capture more knowledge to my fully-prepared brain.
 I discarted Express.js for this project for time reasons but also I needed to build something with passion and discipline.